Willi Castro Player Props: Twins vs. Orioles

-On Saturday, Willi Castro (hitting .192 in his past 10 games) and the Minnesota Twins face the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
-First pitch is at 2:10 PM ET.
+The Minnesota Twins, including Willi Castro (.400 on-base percentage in past 10 games, 76 points above season-long percentage), battle starter Kyle Gibson and the Baltimore Orioles at Target Field, Sunday at 2:10 PM ET.

-In his last appearance, he went 1-for-3 with an RBI against the Orioles.
+In his previous game he had a hitless showing (0-for-1) against the Orioles.

 Willi Castro Game Info & Props vs. the Orioles